Ford team up with Red Bull for return to Formula One in 2026

 Issued on: Modified:

-New York (AFP) – American car manufacturer Ford will return to Formula One in 2026 with a link-up with world champions Red Bull, the company said on Friday.
+New York (AFP) – American car manufacturer Ford will return to Formula One in 2026 after more than two decades away with a link-up with world champions Red Bull, the company said on Friday.

-Ford said they were entering a "long term strategic technical partnership for the development of the next-gen hybrid power unit to be used from the 2026 Formula 1 season onwards."
+Ford announced they were entering a "long term strategic technical partnership for the development of the next-gen hybrid power unit to be used from the 2026 Formula 1 season onwards."

-The company said they would provide the power units for both the Red Bull team and the Alpha Tauri team from 2026 until at least 2030.
+The company said they would provide the power units for both the Red Bull team and the Alpha Tauri team until at least 2030.

 "This is the start of a thrilling new chapter in Ford's motorsports story that began when my great-grandfather (Henry Ford) won a race that helped launch our company," said Bill Ford, executive chair.